DIY Rose Oil ~ Make this oil from your own Rose 🥀Petals!

 Free Traditional Skills Summit!

 Many of you know that I’m a big fan of Carolyn Thomas and her Homemaking masterclasses over at Homesteading Family.
 I love her classes on breadmaking, fermenting, herbal medicine, homemade dairy, and I’ve just recently gotten into her canning class.
+And then there’s also her Home Management and Home Milled Flour classes which are also great!
 Well, she is participating in a collaboration that I thought you might be interested in.

 The School of Traditional Skills brings together experts in homemaking, homesteading, gardening, and real food topics.
 September 12-15 you have the chance to attend an amazing and FREE Summit featuring the following speakers: